-П principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; reviewing with management and our auditors any earnings announcements and other public announcements regarding material developments; preparing the report that the SEC requires in our annual proxy statement; reviewing on a periodic basis our investment policy; reviewing our major financial risk exposures; reviewing the Company's annual audited financial statements and quarterly financial statements with management and the independent auditor, including a review of the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations," and, reviewing on an annual basis the performance of the Audit Committee, including compliance of the Audit Committee with its charter.
+- · reviews and approves the retention of the independent auditors to perform any proposed permissible non-audit services; - · monitors the rotation of partners of the independent auditors on the Company's audit engagement team as required by law; - · prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor; - reviews and approves or rejects transactions between the Company and any related persons in accordance with our related party transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; - · reviewing with management and the independent auditors significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of internal controls over financial reporting; - establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; - · reviewing with management and our auditors any earnings announcements and other public announcements regarding material developments; - \cdot preparing the report that the SEC requires in our annual proxy statement; - · reviewing on a periodic basis our investment policy; - · reviewing our major financial risk exposures; - · reviewing the Company's annual audited financial statements and quarterly financial statements with management and the independent auditor, including a review of the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations," and, - · reviewing on an annual basis the performance of the Audit Committee, including compliance of the Audit Committee with its charter.

-The Audit Committee is currently composed of four directors: Mr. Gustafson, Mr. Baltera, Mr. Hata and Dr. Montgomery.
+The Audit Committee is currently composed of three directors: Mr. Gustafson, Mr. Hata and Dr. Montgomery.
 The Audit Committee met four times during the fiscal year.
 The Audit Committee has adopted a written charter that is available to stockholders on the Company's website at www.xencor.com.